 This is not the way many people write, and there are times when it’s not the best way to structure a piece of writing.
 But in government and business, it’s almost always the best approach.

 One big benefit of starting a piece of writing with your purpose is that it forces you to think about what your purpose actually is!
 That might seem a statement of the bleeding obvious.
 But often people start writing without knowing their purpose.
-And sometimes when they’ve finished they still haven’t worked it out.
-What hope does the reader have?
+And sometimes when they’ve finished, they still haven’t worked it out.
+If you can’t figure out what’s the point of your writing, what hope does the reader have?